It’s one short week until the Cabbagetown Festival arrives in our neighbourhood. Here are a few late-breaking stories for you.

 This area is going to be alive during this year’s Festival.

 Once again, Go Freddie Go will be appearing on Saturday afternoon at the House on Parliament (456 Parliament).
-They always bring big crowds to fill the HOP patio.

 Next door, the CCAC will feature Snooky Tynes in the late afternoon.